OmarRiad/Fawry-Task/Readme.md

 - **`-l` (only filenames with matches)**:
   If any match is found, just print the filename once and exit the loop early.

-> Overall, adding these would require restructuring the script to **separate matching logic and output logic more cleanly** into different functions.

 ---